 Step into the modern gallery for an impressive Austrian and Tyrolean art gallery.
 The Tyrolean State Museum offers modern and historical arts for all to experience.

 See Related: Best Restaurants in Innsbruck, Austria

-To take a stroll down the bustling and colorful promenade that is Maria-Theresa Street is another one of the most enjoyable activities while in Innsbruck.
+Take a stroll down the bustling and colorful promenade that Maria-Theresa Street is another one of the most enjoyable activities in Innsbruck.

-Several blocks of the street are completely pedestrianized, and it is the ideal area to take a stroll or perhaps enjoy a drink while taking in the stunning architecture that lines the sidewalks.
+Several blocks of the street are entirely pedestrianized, and it is the ideal area to take a stroll or perhaps enjoy a drink while taking in the stunning architecture that lines the sidewalks.